 SSAGO is the Student Scout and Guide Organisation.
 It was officially founded in February 1967, but it’s roots go back further than that . . .

-Naturally, many of the students going to University, even from comparatively early on, had been in Scouting or Guiding.
-The earliest records traced to date are in 1915 for Scouting clubs.
+Naturally, many of the students going to University, even from comparatively early on in Guiding and Scouting history, had been Scouts or Guides.
+The earliest records traced to date are in 1915 for University Scouting clubs.
 Among the first were Oxford, Cambridge, Manchester and London.
-Each of these was an independent club whose members linked in to the movement locally and took part in activities alongside local Scouting/Guiding members.
+Each of these was an independent club whose members linked in to the movement locally, and took part in activities alongside local Scouting/Guiding members.

 The first records of inter-club activities can be traced back to the publication in 1919 of a magazine for all “Intervarsity Scout Clubs” run and edited by Oxford.
 There were also Intervarsity camps between 1920 and 1927.
 Most of the members would have been Rover or Senior Scouts, or Ranger Guides.